clotzer/spring-mvc-goals/README.md

 ## Testing with Mockito and JUnit

-This project includes unit tests for the service and controller layers using Mockito and JUnit.
-Example tests are located in the `src/test/java/com/example/goals` directory.
+This project includes unit tests for the service layer using Mockito and JUnit.
+Example tests are located in the `src/test/java/com/clotzer/` directory.

 ### Sample Test

-@RunWith(SpringRunner.class)
-@SpringBootTest
 public class GoalServiceTests {

-    @MockBean
-    private GoalRepository goalRepository;

     @Autowired
     private GoalService goalService;

     @Test
-    public void testCreateGoal() {
+    public void addGoalTest() {
         Goal goal = new Goal("Clean the garage");
         Mockito.when(goalRepository.save(goal)).thenReturn(goal);